awsdocs/amazon-ec2-user-guide/doc_source/instancedata-data-retrieval.md

 ------

-You can also download the [Instance Metadata Query tool](https://aws.amazon.com/code/ec2-instance-metadata-query-tool/), which allows you to query the instance metadata using instance metadata service version 1\.0 without having to enter the full URI or category names\.
+You can also download the [Instance Metadata Query tool](https://aws.amazon.com/code/ec2-instance-metadata-query-tool/), which allows you to query the instance metadata using Instance Metadata Service Version 1 without having to enter the full URI or category names\.

 ## Responses and Error Messages<a name="instance-metadata-returns"></a>